 Michael A. Laurenson

 Michael A. ("Mike") Laurenson loves to go to trial.
-He is the Leader of Gordon & Rees' Northern California Trial Practice Group and a member of the firm’s National Trial Practice Group.
+He is the Leader of GRSM' Northern California Trial Practice Group and a member of the firm’s National Trial Practice Group.
 He has been elected into membership in the American Board of Trial Advocates (ABOTA).
-Mike was selected by the Daily Journal as one of the Top 75 Labor & Employment attorneys in California.
-The Daily Journal also selected unanimous defense verdicts that Mike received in 2014 and 2015 as Top 10 Defense Verdicts in California for those years.
+Mr. Laurenson has twice been selected by the Daily Journal as one of the Top Labor & Employment attorneys in California and has also had two of his unanimous defense verdicts selected by the Daily Journal as Top 10 Defense Verdicts in California for that year.

-Mike is a member of the Employment Practice Group and works out of the Oakland office.
-He has worked at Gordon & Rees for over 20 years.
+Mr. Laurenson is a member of the Employment Practice Group and works out of the Oakland office.
+He has worked at GRSM for over 25 years.
 He represents public and private entities in employment matters in federal and state court, with a focus on wrongful termination, retaliation and discrimination claims.
 He also advises employers on compliance with state and federal employment laws.

-Prior to attending law school, Mike served for five years in the United States Navy.
-He was Weapons Officer for two deployments in support of the Persian Gulf War, and also served as ship's Legal Officer, providing counsel to captain and crew on both military and civilian matters.
+Prior to attending law school, Mr. Laurenson served for five years in the United States Navy.
+He was Weapons Officer for two deployments in support of the Persian Gulf War, and also served as ship’s Legal Officer, providing counsel to captain and crew on both military and civilian matters.

 “I would like to thank Mike Laurenson for representing me, Michael Minnillo, The French Laundry and Per Se, in what was one of the most difficult times in my life.
 Not only did Mike exhibit a strong sense of right and wrong and an extreme knowledge of the law as it related to the case, he was also extremely well prepared to defend us in every way that he could.
 Another quality that Mike displayed was a strong empathy for the position we were in.
 He also had a good sense of humor, and there were circumstances when this trait was appreciated.
 During the preparation phase, Mike showed great determination and perseverance.
 He was patient and supportive during the nearly month-long trial, and his care and understanding for our team was extraordinary.
 He serves his clients well and is passionate about the law; you can see why being a lawyer is his calling.
 For the great efforts he extended on our behalf, I will recommend him in any future representation where his expertise is required.
 With respect and appreciation," -Thomas Keller, Chef / Proprietor